benogle/fuelie/README.md

 Before you open a log file, you will probably need to configure the app to work with your setup.

 At this time, you set the app up for your car / ECU by editing a JSON config file.
 Open the app then open the file with `cmd+,` or `ctrl+,`

+Note: Check out a [JSON cheat sheet](https://cheatography.com/gaston/cheat-sheets/json/) for formatting rules.
+JSON is very strict: double quotes only, no stray commas, etc. If you see a not-very-descriptive error in the config editor, it's probably a JSON formatting problem.
+The JSON editor within the app attempts to paper over some of this (adding / converting quotes, removing trailing commas), but can't read your mind.

 ```js
 {